 Airlines all around the world have made wearing a face mask on board mandatory to enhance the safety of crew and passengers from COVID-19, and that requirement seems like it’s here to stay.
 Wearing a face mask for long periods of time, however, can get tiring and uncomfortable.
 As we've all learned in the past year, foggy glasses, tired ears, and irritated skin are just a few of the discomforts we experience while wearing face masks every day.
 Add to that a long-haul flight from Tokyo to New York, and you’ve got the perfect recipe for a disgruntled traveler.

 We’ve made it our mission to make business travelers happy, and comfort is key to achieving that goal.
 That’s why we compiled a list of the 7 best, most breathable, reusable face masks for long-haul flights so that you can arrive at your destination on top form.
 All of the masks recommended on this list are unisex and work best when all health & safety requirements are respected.
 This includes social distancing and regular hand washing.

 1. Best mask for skincare

 According to dermatologists, a common side effect of the mask rubbing against your skin every day is the creation of micro-tears.
 This makes it easier for dirt to enter, clog up our pores, and lead to acne breakout.
-The Vida Cotton Masks are a great option to avoid “maskne”.
-Made of 100% lightweight, organic, breathable cotton, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
+The Slip Reusable Face Masks are a great option to avoid “maskne”.
+Made of 100% mulberry silk with a cotton lining, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
 The material won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.